 - The subduction zone on which Alaska rests produces some of the world’s largest earthquakes, including four of the 15 largest on record.

 - Earthquakes of a magnitude 6-7 can happen almost anywhere in the state.

 - The Earthquake Center registers an average of one quake every 15 minutes, and in 2014 they registered a record 40,000+ earthquakes in Alaska.
 That’s in part because their expanding network of seismic monitoring stations allows them to detect smaller earthquakes.

 - The center identified 150,000+ quakes in Alaska over the past five years, with 31 having a magnitude of 6 or greater and four with a magnitude of at least 7.

 - Of the 877 earthquakes of magnitudes 5 or greater that occurred in the United States from 1995-2015, 85% of those occurred in Alaska.

 Finally, the second largest earthquake in recorded history occurred in southern Alaska in 1964.
 Known as the Great Alaskan Earthquake, it registered a magnitude of 9.2 and was legendary in its destruction, devastating Seward and many Alaskan coastal towns.
 Its legacy hangs over Alaska to this day.
-It deserves its own blog post, and that’ll be next.
+We wrote about it here.